joseluistello/joseluistello/README.md

 💡 **Projects**

+**Programming**
+- [My blog with Gatsby and Gatsby Cloud](https://joseluistello.live/) - I customized a Gatsby theme and deployed it in the cloud with a personal domain address

 **Data Analysis**

 - [Data Analysis Process with R](https://joseluistello.github.io/r/2021/07/12/data-analysis-process.html) - An overview to my approach on how to analyze data